Did you know …

 We’re in this fight together

 Black women are unfairly impacted by societal norms and corporate grooming policies, creating distractions that impact our whole society.
 We know diversity has a positive impact on a workplace, and that companies that fire, refuse to hire or promote Black women because of their protective hairstyle destabilizes individuals, households and the broader economy.
-The workforce may boast more working women than ever, but Black women still remain pressured to conform to Eurocentric standards of appearance.
+The workforce may boast more working women than ever2, but Black women still remain pressured to conform to Eurocentric standards of appearance.
 Black women report receiving formal grooming policies at a rate significantly higher than White women1.
-Natural hairstyles inherent to Black identity such as locs, braids, bantu knots, etc. are ranked the lowest for professional appearance.
+Natural hairstyles inherent to Black identity such as locs, braids, bantu knots, etc. are ranked the lowest for professional appearance1.

 We want to see a world where we are all valued for who we are, a world where we express our individuality without any concern or consequence.
 No person should ever be “judged” or held back by their hair.

 Follow @Dove and visit TheCROWNAct.com to see the progress we’re making together.
-In addition to signing the petition, write to your state legislators and U.S. Senators to encourage them to pass anti-hair discrimination legislation in your state and across the country.
-Here is an easy to use letter template for you to download.
+Already signed the petition?
+Write to or Tweet your local senator to encourage them to pass anti race-based hair discrimination legislation in your state.